gratex/grasp-samples/README.md

 ### prop.key

-Property can be defined as Indetifier or Literal be carefull when checking for property 'name'
+Property can be defined as Indentifier or Literal be carefull when checking for property 'name'

 	key=("test",#test)